recent PROJECTS of note

 - Vegan Identity: This study expands upon traditional Structural Identity Theory by investigating a counter-normative identity, the vegan identity.
 Respondents were asked to report how strongly they held and how frequently they activated their vegan identity, as well as how they believed others view vegans.
 In addition to a panel sample, a second version of this study was conducted using vegans who were part of a vegan social media group in order to investigate the impact of an online presence on the vegan identity.

 - Multiple Identities: This survey examines the intersection of three normative and three counter-normative identities within the theoretical framework of structural identity theory.

 - Collective Memories: This survey examines White American collective memories regarding depictions of Black slavery in U.S. history.
 Implications for modern race relations are also examined.

 - Environmental Justice Issues: This survey explores environmental justice perceptions among Black U.S. residents and how these perceptions and environmental justice behaviors affect respondents’ immediate social environment.

 - Attitudes toward Law Enforcement: This survey examines White, Black, and Hispanic American adult attitudes and perceptions of the U.S. legal system and law enforcement.
 Additionally, modern media portrayals of law enforcement as well as respondent news outlet preferences are explored.

 - Public’s views of Physical and Mental Illness: This survey explores social constructions, perceptions, and stigmas of chronic concealable illnesses among U.S. residents.
 Importantly, the survey examines perceptions of both physical and mental illnesses separately.

-NOTABLE PAST PROJECTS
+Other PAST PROJECTS